ROBERT SIEGEL, Host:

 NPR's Jon Hamilton reports on a new effort to pass laws that will protect the brains of young athletes.

-Mr. JEFF MILLER (National Football League): Unfortunately, kids at the high school level, the youth sports level, don't have neurosurgeons, neurologists and some of the finest doctors on the sidelines.
+JEFF MILLER: Unfortunately, kids at the high school level, the youth sports level, don't have neurosurgeons, neurologists and some of the finest doctors on the sidelines.
 It's just not practicable.

 HAMILTON: So the NFL, the American College of Sports Medicine and a long list of other groups are joining forces to require other measures to protect young athletes.
 Miller says the coalition wants every state to have a law like the one passed in Washington in 2009.